How to deal with a member of staff that isn’t up to scratchNatalie Lewis

 Consider how you would approach a conversation with someone regarding their performance.
 Avoid being over-critical and aim to be constructive.
 Think about training and support you can provide.
 Whilst this may feel like a long process, generally it’s more cost effective than finding a replacement.

 Whatever the outcome, you do need to ensure that you learn from it.
 How can you ensure that this doesn’t happen again?
 Will you have the same problems with a replacement?
 You need to review your recruitment process, consider a 6-12 month ‘onboarding’ process and ensure that you are recruiting candidates based on your company’s values and not just on skills / qualifications alone.

 Make effective use of a probation period (I recommend 6 months); gather information about an employee’s ability and suitability throughout this period, not just at the end when you have to pass, extend or terminate.
 Remember that during this time you can write in contractually shorter notice periods and negate the need to go through strict formal policies to ensure any underperforming employee has not been unfairly dismissed.
 If you don’t have this in your contracts – pick up the phone!

-If you have a poor performer or are considering dismissing an employee, pick up the phone and chat the scenario through with me to make sure you won’t find yourself on the wrong side of the law – 020 8798 3470.
+If you have a poor performer, are considering dismissing an employee, or need help with performance management, pick up the phone and chat the scenario through with me to make sure you won’t find yourself on the wrong side of the law – 020 8798 3470.

 (This article is for general information purposes only and does not constitute legal, or other professional advice.
 I would advise you to seek professional advice before acting on this information).